“A life-changing film.”

 AFF describes the film as “a meticulously composed exposé…Trade Secret avoids sensationalism in favour of clear-eyed, forensic storytelling.
 Calm and quietly damning.”

-Human rights in Action Award Winner - Biarritz, France
+Human rights in Action Award - FIPADOC Documentary Film Festival in Biarritz, France

-Trade Secret won the SIMA Awards 2026 Transparency Jury Prize, selected by an international jury from a global field spanning 43 countries.
+Transparency Jury Prize from SIMA selected by an international jury from a global field spanning 43 countries.
 The award recognises films that demonstrate exceptional integrity, accountability in investigative storytelling.

 Upcoming Screenings